Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

 Is there a friend or family member who you can off-load to?
 You’re looking for someone who makes you feel warm and safe, and who will have the time for you when you need it.

-The purpose of talking isn’t to solve all your problems: a lot of the time, you won’t get many, or even any, solutions from a good conversation about how you’re feeling, but don’t worry.
-Just the act of talking everything over can be very helpful
+The purpose of talking isn’t to solve all your problems.
+You probably won’t get many, or even any, solutions from a good conversation about how you’re feeling, but don’t worry.
+Just the act of talking everything over can be very therapeutic.

-If you’re not lucky enough to have someone like that in your life, consider seeking out a listening service: maybe your campus has a counsellor or listening line, or try one of the free, non-judgemental listening lines that exist around the world.
+If you’re not lucky enough to have someone like that in your life, consider seeking out a listening service.
+Maybe your school or university campus has a counsellor or listening line.
+Or try one of the free, non-judgemental listening lines that exist around the world.

 And of course, you may decide you need to take this to its next logical step, and see a professional counsellor or therapist for more specialist support.
 If you’re not sure where to start, talk to your school / college nurse, or your family doctor.

 I do not try to dance better than anyone else.
 I only try to dance better than myselfArianna Huffington, co-founder of the Huffington Post

-One of the biggest causes of exam stress and student anxiety is expecting too much of yourself.
+One of the biggest causes of exam stress and anxiety is expecting too much of yourself.

 Strong students often have very high standards for themselves.
-You have a history of achieving well, perhaps punching above your weight, and, naturally, you push yourself to maintain or even exceed past successes.
+A history of achieving well, often causes students to push themselves to maintain or even exceed past successes.

-Equally, you might feel you’re getting left behind by your classmates, feeling under pressure to catch up.
-Again, you might push yourself harder and harder to deliver the results you (or others?) expect of you.
+Alternatively, you might feel you’re getting left behind by your classmates, feeling under pressure to catch up.
+Again, you might push yourself harder and harder to deliver these results.

-A bit of incentive to work is no bad thing in moderation, as part of a balanced lifestyle, but it’s easy to get carried away and let things spin out of control, so use these next four tips to keep your exam prep and expectations realistic and healthy:
+A bit of incentive to work is no bad thing in moderation, as part of a balanced lifestyle.
+But it’s easy to let things spin out of control, so use these next four tips to keep your exam prep and expectations realistic and healthy:

-… and cut expectations down to size where you need to.
+6. Manage expectations … … and cut them down to size where you need to